1. What is PL/SQL?

 It is a combination of SQL and Procedural Statements and used for creating applications.

-Basically PL/SQL is a block structure programming language whenever we are submitting PL/SQL
+Basically, PL/SQL is a block-structured programming language whenever we are submitting PL/SQL

 Explain your current and previous projects along with your roles and responsibilities, mention some of the challenging difficulties you’ve faced in your project while working with PL/SQL.